chessbr/shuup-cli/README.md

 # Shuup CLI
-A Command Line Interface (CLI) to create Shuup addons projects in a easy way.
+A Command Line Interface (CLI) to create Shuup addons projects in an easy way.

 ## Usage